 Sony claims that they increased the Dynamic range from 14 to 15 stops, but this still needs to be tested.
 A7R-II uses more phase detection AF points, has added pixel shift technology to create better, sharper and more detailed images.
 It can now focus in EV-3, and the ISO is improved by ⅓ stop going all the way to 32,000.

 A7R-III is shooting 4k downsampled from 5k.
 The oversampling renders greater detail and full pixel readout is possible, that is void of pixel binning, for higher quality imagery with reduced moiré and aliasing.
 It has added Hybrid S-Log, 120fps at 1080p.
 With optional external recorder it can record clean 4K with 4:2:2 sampling.

 Against the competition

 With A7R-III Sony improves the same features which D850 improved over D810.
 They both took the AF system of the flagship (D5/A9).
-They both increased the buffer size.
-They both improved the frame rate.
+They both increased the buffer size, and both improved the frame rate.
 Both improved video, both…, both… You can see all the similarities, and have to agree that Sony aims D850 as it’s no.1 competitor.
 Plus rumors were of releasing A7-III or A7S-III first.
 But after D850 announcement Sony suddenly changed plans.
 It will be tough Holiday season for Nikon.

 The second competitor is the A7R-II.
 Yes, the previous model.
 With the current rebates and discounts, all of you who doesn’t need faster camera (and there are many landscape photographers who do not want to upgrade) A7R-II will offer the same image quality.
 At $800-$900 cheaper price.